Random projections in gravitational wave searches of compact binaries: RP-based template matrix factorization

-As seen in Fig.~\ref{fig:Sig_Comp}, it is typically sufficient to take $\ell \ll N_T$.
-In fact, the numerical value of $\ell$ chosen in RSVD might be smaller than the theoretical JL bound prescribed for preserving pairwise $L_2$ distances between the $2N_T$ rows to a $\eta$ distortion factor.
+Figure~\ref{fig:Sig_Comp} compares the singular values obtained by the RP-based factorization against those from a direct SVD factorization.
+As seen there, it is typically sufficient to take $\ell \ll N_T$.
+(Since $N_T \leq N_s$, as mentioned above, it follows that $\ell \ll N_s$ as well.)
+In fact, the numerical value of $\ell$ chosen in RSVD may be smaller than the theoretical JL bound prescribed for preserving pairwise $L_2$ distances between the $2N_T$ rows to a $\epsilon$-distortion factor.
 Working with the reduced sized matrix ${\bf \bar{H}}$ leads to significant computational savings, while producing a decomposition that closely approximates the optimal $\ell$-rank factorization of ${\bf H}$.
-It is customary to oversample $\ell$ by a small factor for better numerical results.
-This is implicitly assumed below.
+The optimum choice of $\ell$ depends on the shape of the eigenvalue spectrum.
+In the Monte-Carlo simulations presented in Supplemental Material, we choose $\ell =200$.
+The corresponding average SNR loss for a set of $500$ CBC signals added to simulated aLIGO noise is $\langle \delta \rho / \rho \rangle = 2 \times 10^{-4}$ in that study (see Fig.~\ref{Fig:Average_SNR_loss_rSVD} in Supplemental Material).